celestine-preetham/SETSANE/README.md

-<b>abundance_NPinternet.nb</b> (for XOR functionality among interesting wiring configurations, using Monte-Carlo and Mean-field methods)
+<b>abundance_NPinternet.nb</b> (for XOR functionality among interesting wiring configurations, using Monte-Carlo and Mean-field methods).
 Parameters that are recommended to be modified are:
     Np (number of particles per cluster)
     rP (radius of nanoparticle)